Obstructive sleep apnoea is a condition that affects the airway and how we breathe.

 Options for treating obstructive sleep apnoea include:

-- An Ear, Nose and Throat (ENT) review – your child may have an appointment with an ENT surgeon to see if there are any problems with the airway that can be corrected with an operation.
+- An Ear, Nose and Throat (ENT) review – a child may have an appointment with an ENT surgeon to see if there are any problems with the airway that can be corrected with an operation.

 Another option for treating obstructive sleep apnoea is CPAP.